- Green pipe cleaners and red tissue paper

 - Tape the pinched section to the pipe cleaner.

-- Give the children two leaf graphics and have them write the uppercase letter R on one and the lowercase letter r on the other.
+- Give each child two leaf graphics and have them write the uppercase letter R on one and the lowercase letter r on the other.

-- Attach the two leaves to each rose.
-Emphasize that the letter R makes the /r/ sound (as in red rose).
+- Have the children attach their leaves to the rose while saying, "The letter R makes the /r/ sound."

 Sing the Ring Around the Roses song

-- Read the text to the song and have the children hold up their rose every time they hear a word that starts with the /r/ sound.
+- Read the song to the children and have them hold up their roses every time they hear a word that starts with the /r/ sound.

-- Have the children stand in a circle and put their roses in the middle of the ring.
+- Have the children stand in a ring and put their roses in the middle.

-- Let the children join hands and skip in a circle around the roses while singing the song Ring Around the Roses, adapted from the song Ring Around the Rosies.
+- Have the children join hands and skip in a circle around the roses while singing the Ring Around the Roses song.

 Read words with the target letter

-- Read Red Roses and Red Ribbon text together with the children.
+- Read the Red Roses and Red Ribbon target text to the children, then reread it with the children.

-- Have the children underline the letter R (and lowercase r) throughout the text, saying the /r/ sound each time they underline the letter r or R.
+- Have the children underline the uppercase letter R and lowercase letter r throughout the text as they say the /r/ sound.

 - Have the children write the letter R on a piece of paper.